38°54'3.59" N -106°58'1.79" W

 This is the day to have a nice chill morning.
 And the day to scope out what breakfast options CB has to offer.

 We recommend checking out McGill’s, a locally owned breakfast spot right off Elk Avenue.
-Serving up all the expected fare, this restaurant is a great place to enjoy a good meal, people spot and take in the beautiful mountains that surround the town.
+Serving up all the expected fare, this restaurant is a great place to enjoy a good meal, people watch and take in the beautiful mountains that surround the town.

 Eventually, you will get to Taylor Park Reservoir.
 This is a picturesque lake and one that is perfect for summer activities.
 It also offers up some of the best vistas of the nearby mountains - including North Apostle, Mount Harvard and Mount Yale (the last two being part of the 14-ers club).

-Soon enough you will reach Pitkin, a semi-ghost town that lies back on the paved road (as of 2019, 69 people still called this small town home).
+Soon enough you will reach Pitkin, a semi-ghost town that lies back on the paved road (as of 2019, 69 people still called the small town home).
 Pitkin was founded in 1879, and is said to be Colorado's first mining camp west of the Continental Divide.
 It was originally named Quartzville, but was renamed to honor Governor Frederick W. Pitkin.
 Today, there are still historic hotels you can stay the night in, grab some snacks at the general store and rent a couple UTVs to explore the rougher roads of the area.

 Including heading out on Forest Road 839 which will wind around a couple more mountains, up to Hancock Pass (where it becomes FR 299) before dropping down to Hancock, another ghost town.
 But what really makes this area cool is the fact that it lies along the Continental Divide Trail, and if you are up for a hike, you can head north on the trail for a couple of miles and check out the Alpine Tunnel - and the nearby remnants of the similarly named ghost town.